dmcblab/InfoGenomeR/README.md

-## We are updating the original scripts to be usable!!
-Please wait for a few days

 # InfoGenomeR
 - InfoGenomeR is the Integrative Framework for Genome Reconstruction that uses a breakpoint graph to model the connectivity among genomic segments at the genome-wide scale.
 InfoGenomeR integrates cancer purity and ploidy, total CNAs, allele-specific CNAs, and haplotype information to identify the optimal breakpoint graph representing cancer genomes.